 In addition, police officers now have a legal incentive to label a person “a refusal”(whether true or not) to save themselves time and work, and to punish a driver.
 Police are now trained by the State to blame machine malfunctions on the driver (i.e. mouth alcohol, blocked breath tubes, etc.) rather than try to troubleshoot the machine malfunctions.

-General themes of DWI litigation are their prioritizing expediency above justice, and the deliberate efforts by the government to ignore the truth, hide the truth, and deny accused drivers access to the truth.
+General themes of DWI litigation are the government valuing expediency above justice; and deliberate efforts by the government to ignore the truth, affirmatively hide the truth, and deny accused drivers access to the truth.
 This contradicts a core purpose of the court: “the search for the truth.”
-Examples of this are many.
+There are many examples of this.
 Yet the lives of thousands of innocent Minnesotans are ruined by this so-called “evidence” every year.

-Another example of how the government, and the anti-alcohol extremists who try to influence it, deliberately advocate to hide the truth in these cases, is the destruction and curtailment of pre-trial discovery in “implied consent” drivers license revocation cases.
+Another example of how the government, and the anti-alcohol extremists who try to influence it, deliberately advocate to hide the truth in these cases, is the destruction and curtailment of the right to pre-trial discovery in “implied consent” drivers license revocation cases.